mehulagg/gitlab/doc/ci/yaml/README.md

 - macOS path: the `mac:rspec` and `mac:rubocop` jobs runs as soon as the `mac:build` job finishes, without waiting for `linux:build` to finish.

-- The `production` job is executed as soon as all previous jobs finish; in this case: `linux:build`, `linux:rspec`, `linux:rubocop`, `mac:build`, `mac:rspec`, `mac:rubocop`.
+- The `production` job runs as soon as all previous jobs finish; in this case: `linux:build`, `linux:rspec`, `linux:rubocop`, `mac:build`, `mac:rspec`, `mac:rubocop`.